pkars/espages/markdown/es-faq.md

         wiping outward from the center.
 Water and dishwashing liquid may also be used.

     Making a backup copy of CD is allowed in most countries.
 You can make a CD image file instead of a physical copy, and mount it using a virtual CD program like DAEMON tools. d2loader is a hack and isn\'t supported by ES, but those virtual CD programs are legal (as long as the backup is legal in your country) and run fine with ES.
 (Please ask any questions to the author or the company of those programs.
 Please don\'t ask it in Phrozen Keep.)

-### ES doesn\'t run correctly with MH/HM/C3PO etc. [†](https://web.archive.org/web/20201026111906/http://miyoshino.la.coocan.jp/eswiki/?FAQ#me87092a "me87092a"){#me87092a .anchor_super} {#content_1_10}
+### ES doesn\'t run correctly with MH/HM/C3PO etc. {#me87092a}

 Question
 :   ES doesn\'t run correctly with MH/HM/C3PO etc.